Payerne Air Base: Today

 Payerne AB is the home of the F/A-18 Hornet squadrons Fliegerstaffel 17 Falcons and Fliegerstaffel 18 Panthers, the militia F-5E Tiger II squadron Fliegerstaffel 6 Ducks and of the transport squadron Lufttransportstaffel 1.
 Every aircraft type of the Swiss Air Force can be seen operating from Payerne.

-It is home to the air investigation division of the Swiss Transportation Safety Investigation Board (Schweizerische Unfall Untersuchungs Stelle).
+It is home to the air investigation division of the Swiss Transportation Safety Investigation Board (STSB, formerly the Swiss Accident Investigation Board or SAIB).
 Previously this was the head office of the Aircraft Accident Investigation Bureau, before its 2011 merger into the SAIB.

 Payerne operates also as alternate airport for Bern-Belp airport for foreign government flights.
 Located on Payerne AB is also the Military Aviation Museum, Clin d'Ailes.
 Air Traffic Control is provided by the military branch of Skyguide, Skyguide National.

 Payerne is responsible for the education of ground crews (e.g., aircraft mechanic, airport fire fighter) of the Swiss Air Force.
 Therefore, Payerne is also the main base of the F/A-18C Mock-up X-5098.
 The F/A-18 flight simulators are also located in Payerne.

 The A1 motorway (Switzerland) is connected via a taxiway at the hangar 5 with the airfield and can, if necessary, be used as runway for take off - and landing.
 However, this possibility has never been exploited since the construction of the highway.
 The air base is, at both end of the runway, equipped with retractable arresting gear devices (used by the F/A-18 and in case of a problem by the F-5).
 Payerne AB is home of the Quick Reaction Alert / air policing activities of the Swiss Air Force.